Indian-Pacific Journal of Accounting and Finance

 ISSN: 2600-9161 (Print)

 Indian-Pacific Journal of Accounting and Finance (IPJAF) is peer-reviewed and published every quarter of the year.
 IPJAF provides a global forum to enhance communication among scholars and practitioners on emerging and established areas of accounting and finance research specifically and business administration, economics and operations generally.

-Conceptual and empirical submissions are encouraged to all areas of accounting and finance and other cognate disciplines such as:
+Conceptual and empirical submissions are encouraged to all areas of accounting, accounting information system and finance and other cognate disciplines such as:

 All authors will receive notification of acknowledgment comprising a Manuscript ID upon the receipt of the submission, and the Editorial decision concerning publication.

 The Indian Pacific Journal of Accounting and Finance (IPJAF) maintains a double-blind peer-review process.
 Manuscripts accepted for publication are sent to reviewers.
 Authors may be allowed to suggest names of at least three probable reviewers at the time of submission of their manuscript to the Indian Pacific Journal of Accounting and Finance (IPJAF), but the Guest editors will make the final decision.
 The Guest editors are not, however, obligatory to use any or all the nominated reviewers.

 Notification of the editorial decision is usually provided within four to eight weeks from the submission of the manuscript.
 Publication of solicited manuscripts is not guaranteed.
 In most cases, manuscripts are accepted conditionally, pending an author's revision of the material.